techworldwithmurali/kubernetes-zero-to-hero/README.md

 #### Complete Kubernetes Course: Beginner to Advanced with Hands-On Projects

-**Course Description:**
-- This comprehensive 25-day course will teach you how to deploy, manage, and troubleshoot Kubernetes clusters on AWS, from foundational concepts to advanced techniques.
-- You’ll start with the basics, progressing through the installation of essential tools, setting up Amazon EKS, and deploying applications.
-- As you advance, you'll dive into topics such as scaling, networking, and monitoring.

 ## Day 1 - Kubernetes Overview

 - What is Kubernetes